CivicActions/civicactions.com/src/content/distributed-government.md

 path: /distributed-government
 type: page
 title: "Effective Distributed Teams in Government"
 subtitle: "The ability to work effectively together while physically apart is vital to delivering government services in the digital age.
-We provide training and resources to help agency teams
+We provide training and resources to help agency teams establish policies and best practices for remote / telework."
 ---
 ### Background
 The shift to remote or "telework" in response to COVID-19 has accelerated the understanding that we are at a point in the organizational and civic evolutionary cycle where a distributed team model will play a critical role in building highly-effective public service teams.